 Learn more about HSA On Demand

-A health reimbursement arrangement is an employer-sponsored and funded healthcare account that members can use to help pay for qualified medical expenses.
-An HRA must be paid for solely by the employer; employees are not permitted to make contributions.
+A health reimbursement arrangement is an employer-sponsored and funded healthcare account that mid-size and large group employees can use to help pay for qualified medical expenses.
+An HRA must be paid for solely by the employer; employees are not permitted

 Because we administer both the health plan and the HRA, our integrated claims processing allows HRA funds to be automatically applied to qualified medical expenses, so in most cases there’s no need for members to fill out forms or wait for reimbursement